danielpacak/com.github.danielpacak.jenkins.ci/README.md

     new ClassPathJobConfiguration("job/template/maven3-project.xml"), values
 );
 ```
-The class substitutes all the variables within the job configuration returned by the decored
+The class substitutes all the variables within the job configuration returned by the decorated
-`JobConfiguration` (the `ClassPathJobConfiguration` in our case).
+`JobConfiguration` (the `ClassPathJobConfiguration` class in our case).

+###

 ## Packages
 The library is composed of 3 main packages.